- Births to Unmarried Women (California & U.S. Only)

 - Why This Topic Is Important

 Homelessness causes severe trauma to children, disrupting their relationships, putting their health and safety at risk, and hampering their development (1, 2).
-Homeless children are more likely than other children to have physical and mental health problems, to experience hunger, and to have educational problems (1, 2).
+Homeless children are more likely than other children to have physical and mental health problems, and experience hunger and malnutrition (2).
+Emotional distress, developmental delays, and decreased academic achievement are also more common in this population (2).
 Many of these children and youth experience deep poverty, instability and exposure to domestic violence before becoming homeless, and homelessness increases their vulnerability to additional trauma (1, 2).
-In addition to the risks faced by homeless children, youth without homes are far more likely than their peers to be infected with HIV (3) and have other serious health problems (2).
+In addition to the risks faced by homeless children, including increased vulnerability to commercial sexual exploitation (3), youth without homes are far more likely than their peers to be infected with HIV (4) and have other serious health problems (2).